eead-csic-eesa/fingerPro/README.md

 ![logo def-github-04](https://user-images.githubusercontent.com/30837036/91882995-13c90200-ec84-11ea-9643-0191dfbca995.jpg)
 ### FingerPro is a collaborative R project aiming to solve and share all modelling concerns around the sediment fingerprinting technique.
 Join us and discover the insights of your data!!

-The package provides users with tools to i) characterise you database ii) assist in the selection of the optimal tracers moving forward from the traditional tracer selection methods (also included), iii) extract the multiple and consensual solutions in your database and iv) unmix sediment samples to estimate the apportionment of the sediment sources.
+The package provides users with tools to i) characterise your database ii) assist in the selection of the optimal tracers moving forward from the traditional tracer selection methods (also included), iii) extract the multiple and consensual solutions in your database and iv) unmix sediment samples to estimate the apportionment of the sediment sources.
-The package used the state of the art equations and techniques for rigorous unmixing avoiding previous thoughts about only relying on models capacity.
+The package used state-of-the-art equations and techniques for rigorous unmixing avoiding previous thoughts about only relying on models capacity.

 <details>
 <summary><strong>Table of Contents</strong></summary>